Our companies are backed by the Best Pick Guarantee. Call one today!

-If you’d like to pressure wash your own concrete driveway, walkway, or patio, here are the supplies you’ll need:
+If you’d like to pressure wash your own concrete driveway, walkway or patio, here are the supplies you’ll need.

-- High-GPM pressure washer
+- A high-GPM pressure washer

-- Yellow-tipped nozzle for a 15-degree spray
+- A yellow-tipped nozzle for a 15-degree spray

 - Cleaning solution specially formulated for use on concrete

-- Stiff scrubbing brush
+- A stiff scrubbing brush

 - Protective gear—goggles and gloves, at minimum

 - Concrete sealer

 You’ll need a very high-pressure stream of water to clean concrete, so it’s important to protect yourself from any flying debris (including pieces of concrete) worked loose by the water.